Stewart Baker: Professional career

 Following his graduation from law school in 1976, Baker clerked for Frank M. Coffin, United States Court of Appeals, First Circuit.
+He then clerked for Justice Stevens of the Supreme Court from 1977 to 1978.
 In 1979, Baker became Deputy General Counsel, Special Assistant to Secretary Shirley Hufstedler, United States Department of Education.
 He served in this position until 1981.
 In 1981, Baker joined Steptoe & Johnson LLP.

 Baker stayed with Steptoe & Johnson LLP until appointed in 1992 by President George H. W. Bush to serve as General Counsel to the National Security Agency (NSA).
 Baker served at the NSA during the time when the agency was defending the controversial Clipper Chip, an electronic encryption device that was equipped with a decoding key for use by the US government.
 Baker was awarded the Defense Medal for Meritorious Civilian Service in 1994.

 Following his two-year stint at the National Security Agency, Baker returned to private practice at Steptoe & Johnson.
 His practice at the firm concentrated on issues related to privacy, national security, computer security, electronic surveillance, encryption, digital commerce, and export controls.

 As a Supreme Court advocate, Baker founded the State and Local Legal Center, and later successfully urged that the Court adopt innovative approaches to constitutional federalism (New York v.
 United States (1992)) and the intersection of trademark and copyright (Dastar v.
 Twentieth Century Fox (2003)).
 The Court also took note of Baker's "able representation" after appointing him to defend the decision of the United States Court of Appeals for the Sixth Circuit in Becker v.
 Montgomery (2001).
 See n.
 1.

 After the September 11, 2001 attacks, in 2003, Baker testified before the National Commission on Terrorist Attacks Upon the United States.
 His testimony noted: